RIKEN-RCCS/s3-baby-server/v1/docs/design.md

 ## Serialization (Criticals)

 - Accesses to an object file and a meta-info file are serialized by an object name.
-It keeps correspondence between an object and its meta-info.
+It is needed to keep correspondence between an object and its meta-info.
+Deletion of an object and its meta-info is not atomic.
+Baby-server performs a deletion of a meta-info first and a failure of a deletion of an object may leave an object without meta-info.

 - Downloading of an object is not excluded by other operations such as